BoltsFramework/Bolts-Android/README.md

 # Tasks

 To build a truly responsive Android application, you must keep long-running operations off of the UI thread, and be careful to avoid blocking anything the UI thread might be waiting on.
 This means you will need to execute various operations in the background.
 To make this easier, we've added a class called `Task`.
-A task represents an asynchronous operation.
+A `Task` represents an asynchronous operation.
 Typically, a `Task` is returned from an asynchronous function and gives the ability to continue processing the result of the task.
-When a task is returned from a function, it's already begun doing its job.
-A task is not tied to a particular threading model: it represents the work being done, not where it is executing.
-Tasks have many advantages over other methods of asynchronous programming, such as callbacks and `AsyncTask`.
+When a `Task` is returned from a function, it's already begun doing its job.
+A `Task` is not tied to a particular threading model: it represents the work being done, not where it is executing. `Task`s have many advantages over other methods of asynchronous programming, such as callbacks and `AsyncTask`.
-* They consume fewer system resources, since they don't occupy a thread while waiting on other tasks.
+* They consume fewer system resources, since they don't occupy a thread while waiting on other `Task`s.
-* Performing several tasks in a row will not create nested "pyramid" code as you would get when using only callbacks.
+* Performing several `Task`s in a row will not create nested "pyramid" code as you would get when using only callbacks.
-* Tasks are fully composable, allowing you to perform branching, parallelism, and complex error handling, without the spaghetti code of having many named callbacks.
+* `Task`s are fully composable, allowing you to perform branching, parallelism, and complex error handling, without the spaghetti code of having many named callbacks.
 * You can arrange task-based code in the order that it executes, rather than having to split your logic across scattered callback functions.

 For the examples in this doc, assume there are async versions of some common Parse methods, called `saveAsync` and `findAsync` which return a `Task`.
 In a later section, we'll show how to define these functions yourself.

 ## The `continueWith` Method

 Every `Task` has a method named `continueWith` which takes a `Continuation`.
 A continuation is an interface that you implement which has one method, named `then`.
-The `then` method is called when the task is complete.
-You can then inspect the task to check if it was successful and to get its result.
+The `then` method is called when the `Task` is complete.
+You can then inspect the `Task` to check if it was successful and to get its result.

 ```java
 saveAsync(obj).continueWith(new Continuation<ParseObject, Void>() {